Guy Telesnicki and Harry Roberts discuss the best way to mount the push cores

 University of Georgia

 Those crazy microbiologists are at it again.
-It’s July in the Gulf of Mexico and the ambient temperature is greater than 85 degrees Fahrenheit (30 degrees Celsius).
-So why is Kate wearing a wool hat and snowsuit on top of a fleece vest, long pants, and a scarf?
-You might wonder if the ship’s air conditioning is working overtime…and you’d be right…but that’s not the reason for Kate’s fashion choices.
+It’s July in the Gulf of Mexico and the ambient temperature is greater than 30º Celsius (85º Fahrenheit).
+So why is Kate Segarra wearing a wool hat and snowsuit on top of a fleece vest, long pants, and a scarf?
+You might wonder if the ship’s air conditioning is working overtime . . . and you’d be right!
+But that’s not the reason for Kate’s fashion choices.

-She’s suiting up to work in the “cold room”, which is essentially a walk-in refrigerator or reefer, for you nautical types.
-She and the rest of the researchers from the Dr. Mandy Joye’s lab at the University of Georgia will spend hours at a time in there processing sediment cores for microbiological and biogeochemical assays.
+She’s suiting up to work in the “cold room,” which is essentially a walk-in refrigerator, or reefer (for you nautical types).
+She and the rest of the researchers from Dr. Mandy Joye’s lab at the University of Georgia will spend hours at a time in there, processing sediment cores for microbiological and biogeochemical assays.

-The Joye Lab group of geomicrobiologists are focused on the ‘biogeochemical engine’ that powers these seep communities.
-They study it by comparing rates of microbially-mediated sulfate reduction, anaerobic oxidation of methane, and methanogenesis, as well as geochemical profiles in the sediments all of the various sub-habitats encountered on the deep slope.
+The Joye Lab group of geomicrobiologists is focused on the "biogeochemical engine" that powers these seep communities.
+They study it by comparing rates of microbially mediated sulfate reduction, anaerobic oxidation of methane, and methanogenesis, as well as geochemical profiles in the sediments all of the various sub-habitats encountered on the deep slope.

-These sub-habitats include brine pools, mud volcanoes, urchin beds, pogonoferaphoranphoran worms, bacterial mats, asphalt and oil seepage sites.
-Because the seep communities surveyed on this cruise are in such deep water, they are accustomed to a relatively stable temperature of about 4 degrees Celsius (39 degrees Fahrenheit).
+These sub-habitats include brine pools, mud volcanoes, urchin beds, pogonophoran worms, bacterial mats, asphalt, and oil seepage sites.
+Because the seep communities surveyed on this cruise are in such deep water, they are accustomed to a relatively stable temperature of about 4º C (39º F).

 kate